turingschool/career-development-curriculum-site/module_three/week_5_working_group.md

 ---

 ### Overview
 This is your final PD activity during this module.
-By the end of today, the goal is for you to achieve:
+By the end of the module, the goal is for you to achieve:

 * LinkedIn updated and polished
 * Working draft of your resume